 Reproducibility has emerged as a major concern that contributes to delays and increased costs of discovery and development of treatments and cures.
 The bio-medical research community has begun to coalesce around practical and actionable solutions.
-Through Reproducibility2020, GBSI will devote its resources to affect change where its programs can make the greatest difference, work with partners to advance the broader agenda to improve the quality of scientific discovery in pre-clinical biological research settings, and keep stakeholders informed about movement and progress.
+Through Reproducibility2020, launched in February 2016, GBSI will devote its resources to affect change where its programs can make the greatest difference, work with partners to advance the broader agenda to improve the quality of scientific discovery in pre-clinical biological research settings, and keep stakeholders informed about movement and progress.

 The $28 Billion Problem

 Irreproducible pre-clinical research is a global, expensive, and increasingly well-recognized problem.
 Conservatively, 50% of published pre-clinical research is irreproducible, with an estimated annual cost of $28B in the United States alone.
 Lack of reproducibility typically results from cumulative errors or flaws in one or more of the following areas: reagents and reference materials, study design, laboratory protocols, and data analysis and reporting.

 GBSI challenges all bio-medical research community stakeholders to join with us to ensure that solutions are in place to improve reproducibility by the year 2020.